 • 24/7 Helpline: Through this free service, specialists and masters-level clinicians offer confidential support and information to people living with the disease, caregivers, families and the public.
 You can reach the 24/7 Helpline at 1.800.272.3900 any time of the day, 365 days a year.

-• Support Groups: Most of our in-person support groups are now meeting over the phone.
-Click here for a full list of support groups being held in August.
+• Support Groups: Most of our in-person support groups are now meeting online or by phone.
+Click here to learn more and find a support group near you.

 • Educational Webinars: Our community education programs are now online!
 Register today and learn from the comfort and safety of your own home.
 Each webinar is held live with time for Q&A. Learn more and register online at: alzwa.org/education